Upturn unsubscribed user

 Historical Growth:

-• Ford's revenue has grown at an average annual rate of 4.3% over the past 5 years.
+• Ford's revenue has grown at a compound annual growth rate (CAGR) of 1.5% over the past 5 years.

-• Industry analysts project that the global automotive market will continue to grow at a moderate pace in the coming years.
+• Industry analysts expect moderate revenue growth in the coming years.

 Industry Trends: